jobergner/backent-cli/README.md

   - adders/removers should not create/delete the element
   - deleters need to search all elements for references of deleted element and set them to 0/remove them
   - (need to figure out when and how to stop recursiveness in tree (logic that is required anyway))
+  - how to you know when a reference got deleted when there is no OperationKindDelete on it? you just dont
+- maybe references must appear in tree as a reference. the element is then retrieved by a getter method which returns a fully rendered json
+Problems:
+- no OperationKindDelete when the reference is deleted
+- no OperationKindUpdate (slice is empty) when reference is added
+- when a reference is added/set the parent element receives an OperationKindUpdate, but the field of the reference may still appear as nil
+- when a reference is removed/unset there the parent element does receive an OperationKindUpdate, but the field of the reference will appear empty
+- without true OperationKinds there can't be optional fields like references there needs to be some kind of object which maintains the operation state of the reference in order to achieve optional fields! right now there is no need for recursive tree climbing, as the tree assembling goes top down an inlcudes all everything until it hits a reference with OperationKindDelete anyway when an element which is mentioned in a reference gets deleted, immediately all references need to be looked at and deleted
+Problem: the parent object and field needs to be mentioned in order to remove the referenceID from a slice god damn iT!!!!!!

 ### the any type
 `anyOf<player,enemy>`